Mithgol/phido/README.md

 ## Requirements

-* PhiDo is written in HTML5 + CSS + JavaScript and requires [node-webkit](https://github.com/rogerwang/node-webkit) to run.
-Node-webkit v0.10.x is recommended.
+* PhiDo is written in HTML5 + CSS + JavaScript and uses the latest [nw.js](https://github.com/nwjs/nw.js) engine to run.
+A system supported by nw.js (such as Windows, or Linux, or Mac OS X) is required.

 * Have 2 Gb RAM (or more).
-When PhiDo renders large Fidonet echomail areas (thousands of messages) and Firefox is running in background, if the system has only 1 Gb RAM (or less), swapping occurs inevitably.
+When PhiDo renders large Fidonet echomail areas (thousands of messages) and some other browser (such as Firefox) is running in background, if the system has only 1 Gb RAM (or less), swapping occurs inevitably.

 * PhiDo currently requires **Node.js** and **npm** for installation of dependencies.
 Some future stable versions of PhiDo may be distributed as complete packages (with dependencies included).